 10. What Are The Alternative Sources of Documentation and Help?

-As you have read in the above sections, the DESCRIPTION file contains basic information about a package, and even though that info is very useful, it will not help you to use this package for your analysis.
+As you have read in the above sections, the DESCRIPTION file contains basic information about a package, and even though that info is very beneficial, it will not help you to use this package for your analysis.
 Then you will need two more sources of documentation: help files and vignettes.

 As in basic R, the commands